 Those interested in applying for funding should read more about our strategy and portfolios prior to making a submission.
 Our success stories and current research also provide a good indication as to the types of projects we normally support.
 Please note that NFMRI does not stipulate minimum or maximum funding request amounts.
-We recommend that researchers apply for exactly what they require to deliver the project successfully.
-We also do not partially fund projects.
+We recommend that researchers apply for exactly what they require to deliver the project

-Those interested in current and future funding opportunities should consider subscribing to our newsletter as this is where all announcements are made
+Those interested in current and future funding opportunities should consider subscribing to our newsletter as this is where all announcements are made.

-2020 Funding Opportunities
+2022 Funding Opportunities